Lego Block Crochet Pattern

 If you're unsure how to transform your pile of granny squares into a finished project, check out this tutorial for How to Whip Stitch Crochet that will teach you how to easily join your granny squares so you can create something like this Building Blocks Crochet Throw.

+BONUS!
 How Well Do You Know LEGO?

 Think of LEGO, and you likely think of intricate designs and colorful bricks.
 But there’s more to the popular toy than that!
 Take a look at these fast facts about LEGO bricks.

 - Got old LEGO bricks?
 All bricks created since 1958 can still interlock.
 You can dust off that old LEGO brick collection and start creating something new!

 - DUPLO bricks were launched internationally in 1969.
 These larger interlocking bricks are the perfect size for smaller children to build their own creations.

 - The company behind LEGO bricks originated in 1932 and initially had nothing to do with plastic bricks.
 When it was first established, the company manufactured an assortment of products that included ironing boards and wooden toys.